Alvin Garcia: Early life and career

-Garcia is the son of Jesus Paras Garcia and Severiana Biaño.
-His father is the brother of former Cebu Governor Pablo Paras Garcia making him the cousin of current governor Gwendolyn Garcia.
+Garcia is the son of Jesus Paras Garcia Sr. and Severiana "Ever" Biaño.
+His father is the brother of former Cebu Governor Pablo Paras Garcia, making him the cousin of former governor Gwendolyn Garcia.

 He was admitted to the Philippine Bar on March 10, 1971.
 He later founded the J.P.
 Garcia & Associates along with his brother, Jesus Jr.

 Political career

-Vice mayor, 1988–1995
+Vice mayor (1988–1995)

 Garcia started his political career as vice mayor to Tomas Osmeña in 1988.
 Both served for two consecutive terms until Osmeña gave way to Garcia to run as mayor in the 1995 elections.
 He also served as president of the Vice Mayors' League of the Philippines from 1992 to 1995.

-Mayor, 1995–2001
+Mayor (1995–2001)

 He was first elected as mayor in 1995.
 He went on to serve for two terms until 2001 when he was defeated by Osmeña, his political mentor, who challenged him in the 2001 elections.

 The defeat of the Bando Osmeña – Pundok Kauswagan (BO–PK) candidate in the local councilors league election started the rift between Garcia and Osmeña which was then followed by the latter's public criticisms.